-- 1Drink as much water as you can every day.This will help you urinate more often, thus flushing away bacteria and germs out of the urinary tract.Advertisement
+- 1This will help you urinate more often, thus flushing away bacteria and germs out of the urinary tract.Drink as much water as you can every day.Advertisement

 How to Prevent U.T.I.
 Among Women

-- 1After sexual intercourse, urinate immediately.This is deemed as the best way to prevent U.T.I. among women because this prevents germs or bacteria from entering the urethra.Advertisement
+- 1This is deemed as the best way to prevent U.T.I. among women because this prevents germs or bacteria from entering the urethra.After sexual intercourse, urinate immediately.Advertisement

 - 2During your menstrual period, change your napkin often.

 - 3In some cases, the use of spermicide-coated condoms and diaphragms cause U.T.I., so use these as little as possible.